AndyObtiva/glimmer-dsl-swt/README.md

 Watch out for hands-on examples in this README indicated by "you may copy/paste in [`girb`](#girb-glimmer-irb-command)"

 Keep in mind that all samples live under [https://github.com/AndyObtiva/glimmer-dsl-swt](https://github.com/AndyObtiva/glimmer-dsl-swt)

+If you need a more GUI interactive option to experiement with Glimmer GUI DSL Syntax, you may try the ["Ugliest Editor Ever"](https://github.com/AndyObtiva/glimmer-cs-gladiator) or just build your own using the [Glimmer DSL for SWT Ruby Gem](https://rubygems.org/gems/glimmer-dsl-swt).

 ## Glimmer GUI DSL Syntax